brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 The Scepter of Kings is also the answer to an ancient prophecy passed down from the days of the ruin of the city - a prophecy that Wapungo and Wapuny alike still repeat: “When a king lays claim to Starfall Island, the Dragon will spit flame once again.”

 This scepter possesses the power to summon lava from the Dragon’s Maw, though the wielder does not know this.
 However, after owning the staff for a few hours, the wielder will begin to feel an unending urge to visit the volcano.
 For more on the role of the Scepter of Kings in awakening the volcano, see *Location H: The Dragon’s Maw*.
-+++

-### Aftermath

-If the characters are successful in retrieving the Scepter of Kings, the next step for them is to decide what to do with it.
-The necromancer, Thorn, has kept close watch on the ruined city using divination, and he will soon learn of the party’s exploits.
-If you have not used it yet, during the next time the PCs make camp, you can run the event encounter *The Dream Speaker*, in which Asha appears to one of the party members.

 +++ {.CalloutExample}
 ##### New Rules Unlocked: Leveling Up